op-sources/obuild/README.md

 When working on a package locally, it can be tedious to rebuild or run the watch command every time.

 You can use `stub: true` (per entry config) or the `--stub` CLI flag.
-In this mode, obuild skips the actual build and instead links the expected dist paths to the source files.
+In this mode, tsbuild skips the actual build and instead links the expected dist paths to the source files.

 - For bundle entries, `.mjs` and `.d.mts` files re-export the source file.
 - For transpile entries, src dir is symlinked to dist.